 The operating fee for each class of Espresso Income Trust (the "Trust") is calculated at the rate of 3.5% of the Trust's proportionate share in value of the Fund's loan portfolio.
 Class Trust C units are subject to an additional fee calculated as 1/12th of 2% of the net asset value per Class Trust C unit held.
-Class Trust F units are subject to an additional fee calculated as 1/12th of 1% of the net asset value per Class Trust F units are subject to an additional fees are paid by the Fund on behalf of the Trust.
+Class Trust F units are subject to an additional fee calculated as 1/12th of 1% of the net asset value per Class Trust F unit held.
+The operating fees are paid by the Fund on behalf of the Trust.